OtungPrincess/simple_shell/README.md

 man_1_simple_shell

 This is the man page which contains all functions and descriptions of all the functions used in this Simple shell project.
-To access this page, Do:

 AUTHORS